Welding Helmet Vision

 Welding helmet vision is a topic that is often discussed between welders, often with heated debate over which welding helmet is ‘the best welding helmet’.
-So let’s take a look at the elements that matter in giving you the BEST welding viewing experience.
+So let’s take a look at the 4 elements that can matter most if welding helmet vision is important to you.

 Welding lens clarity is crucial while welding and can help dramatically increase efficiency.
 A clearer view when setting up and increased accuracy when placing electrodes means a reduced need for grinding and rework.
 Put simply, you can work faster when you can always see!
-True-View technology used in the 9100XXi and 9002NC auto-darkening filters gives welders a much clearer and more realistic view, helping contours and edges appear in more colour.
+Speedglas True-View Welding Lens technology used in the 9100XXi and 9002NC auto-darkening filters gives welders more colour and clarity for a more realistic view.

 3. Welding Helmet with Peripheral Vision

 No more ‘tunnel vision’!
 When a welder tries Speedglas SideWindows for the first time their face says it all.
 All of a sudden they can see their surroundings like they would without a welding helmet.
 Previously hidden peripheral hazards like beams, wires and other workers are now visible through two, shade 5 side windows with conventional shade 13 protection.
 It’s a feature loved by welders but also an important safety consideration.